sandialabs/Arcus/docs/IPAddress-Math.rst

 .. note:: Barring the use of the methods below, the  :ref:`DefaultIPAddressComparer` may also be of interest to you.

-It should be pretty obvious based on name alone as to what each of the following five methods will accomplish.
+It should be pretty obvious based on name alone as to what each of the following five methods will accomplish:

 .. code-block:: c#